tflowdev/the-flow/examples/class_imbalance/README.md

 ![](../images/compare_performance_Response.png)

 The creation of the learning curves is demonstrated in the Jupyter notebook `model_training_results.ipynb`.
-The comparison plot was generated using the ludwig visualize [compare performance](https://ludwig-ai.github.io/ludwig-docs/0.4/user_guide/visualizations/#compare-performance) command.
+The comparison plot was generated using the theflow visualize [compare performance](https://theflow-ai.github.io/theflow-docs/0.4/user_guide/visualizations/#compare-performance) command.